ma201sw/wai-wong-api-server/README.md

 `{"username": "<user name>", "password": "<user password>"}`

 and returns JWT OAUTH 2/OIDC token with the username as a subject.
-The username and the password don't have to be verified, but should not accept empty strings.
-The JWT token should expire in one hour.
+The username and the password is not verified, but should not accept empty strings.
+The JWT token will expire in one hour.

-It should return appropriate error status code if the JSON payload is not valid, or the username and password are not valid (are empty)
+It will return an error code when JSON payload is not valid, or the username and password is not valid (are empty)

 ### POST /sum